Jacob Morenga: Life

+After more than 50 battles against German troops, Morenga was injured in an ambush on 4 May 1906, an attack which also killed twenty-three of his men.
+Soon afterward, Morenga turned himself in to the Cape Mounted Police (CMP), who imprisoned him in Tokai.
+The Germans called upon Britain to extradite Morenga, but Morenga submitted a request for political asylum that prevented the extradition from occurring.
+In June 1907, Morenga was released, on the condition that he would not return to German South West Africa.
+Despite this, he shortly began traveling northward, amassing followers and materiel.
+He soon began the task of assembling an army of native peoples to once again attack German troops.
+He gathered together the now-dispersed tribes of the Herero, Nama, and Witboois, leading them into battle once more against the German colonial empire.
+By August, it had become clear that Morenga had no intention of adhering to the conditions of his release.
+The CMP issued an arrest warrant against Morenga on 9 August 1907; meanwhile, Morenga successfully crossed the border into German South West Africa at some point between 13 and 19 August.

+By September 1907, German and Cape Colony forces were cooperating to locate Morenga.
+He was eventually shot and killed in a battle between his forces and the combined German and South African forces on 20 September 1907 at Eenzaamheid.

 Recognition

 Jacob Morenga is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that:

 Born of a Herero mother and a Nama father, Marenga had a vision of broad African nationalism which transcended narrow ethnic loyalties and he was therefore designated as 'the man of the future'.
-He employed scientific guerilla tactics with the multi-ethnic troops under his command and engaged the German colonial army in more than fifty battles. [...]
+He employed scientific guerrilla tactics with the multi-ethnic troops under his command and engaged the German colonial army in more than fifty battles. [...]
 To his revolutionary spirit and his visionary memory we humbly offer our honor and respect.

 Morenga is honoured in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.
 A statue of Morenga is situated at the cemetery of Warmbad in the far South of Namibia.
 Jakob Marengo Secondary School and Tutorial College in Windhoek's Khomasdal suburb is named after him.